-- Windows Server Failover Cluster (In Windows) - HA monitor (In AIX, HP-UX, or Linux) In Solaris, you cannot operate a system linked with the cluster software.
+- Windows Server Failover Cluster (In Windows) - HA monitor (In AIX or Linux)

 You must understand the following terminology when you link a system with the cluster software.

 In a cluster software, the generic name for the entire system that contains programs and communication equipment apart from the hardware required for the business processing is called a node.
 The names for distinguishing the nodes running in systems are the executing node and the standby node.